JimmyLv/jimmylv.github.io/演讲/2015-11-02-history-about-web-development-evolution.md

 ## Atwood's Law

 Any application that can be written in JavaScript,
+凡可 JavaScript，

-will eventually be written in JavaScript.
+Will eventually be written in JavaScript.
+终将 JavaScript。